josephdadams/TallyArbiter-RelayListener/readme.md

 	* `relayNumber`: The actual relay number on the relay board.
 (1-8)
 	* `busType`: Either `preview` or `program`.
 * `deviceId`: If configured, the Tally Arbiter Device Id.
 If this Device Id is invalid or the property does not exist in your config file, Tally Arbiter will automatically reassign this relay group to the first Device on the server.
 You can reassign it to a new Device using the Tally Arbiter interface.

+Each Relay Group will be represented as a listener client on the Tally Arbiter server.

 Once your configuration file is created and you've made the physical connections to your contact closure devices, start up the Tally Arbiter Relay Controller and it will attempt to connect to the Tally Arbiter Server.